 Durham is one of Roadchef's smaller services, located on a quiet corner of the motorway network, but is now becoming a busy development zone.

-Catering: Costa Coffee, McDonald's Drive Thru, Phat Pasty Co. (seasonal opening), Costa Express, f'real Milkshakes, Krispy Kreme Shops: WHSmith Main Amenities: Jackpot £500, Meeting Room, Showers Outdoor Space: Small grass area around hotel; Picnic Tables, public footpath connection Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Shell, Select, Deli by Shell, Costa Express, Air1 AdBlue, Free Cash Machine
+Catering: Costa Coffee, McDonald's Drive Thru, Phat Pasty Co. (seasonal opening), Costa Express, f'real Milkshakes, Krispy Kreme Shops: WHSmith Amenities: Days Inn, Jackpot £500, Meeting Room, Showers Outdoor Space: Small grass area around hotel; Picnic Tables, public footpath connection Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Shell, Select, Deli by Shell, Costa Express, Air1 AdBlue, Free Cash Machine

 Roadchef also operates a Costa Drive Thru further down the A688 at Integra61 business park.